-2.3.3.4 Inverter Assembly
+2.3.3.4 Filter and Power Modules Assemblies

-The d-c power from the rectifier module is filtered by the filter and is applied to the SCR's where it awaits the proper gate signals to allow conduction.
-The phase modules consist of pulse transformer cards, main inverter SCR's (2 each), commutation diodes (2 each), and commutation SCR's (2 each).
-Upon receiving the proper firing commands from the commutation card in the driver, these SCR's fire (conduct) in the proper sequence to supply three phase alternating power to the motor(s).
+There are three filter modules and three power modules, one of each per phase.
+The d-c power from the rectifier module is filtered by the filter modules and is applied to anodes of the SCR's where it awaits the proper gate signals to allow conduction.
+The power conversion modules consist of pulse transformer cards, current feedback cards, main inverter SCR's (2each), commutation diodes (2 each), commutation SCR's (2 each) per phase module.
+Upon receiving the proper firing commands from the commutation card in the driver, these SCR's fire (conduct) in the proper sequence to supply three phase alternating power to the motor (s).
 This power is variable in voltage and frequency.
-Reference Figure 2-7.
+Reference Figure 2-9.

-2.3.3.5 AC Motor(s)
+2.3.3.5 AC Motor (s)

-The motor(s), either induction or synchronous, react to the amount of conduction that the SCR's have allowed.
+The motor (s), either induction or synchronous, react to the amount of conduction that the SCR's have allowed.
 The output of the SCR's to the motor, is variable in frequency and voltage and is controlled by the "Speed Control" input reference setting.
 Each motor input phase is spaced 120 degrees in time (per cycle) from the preceeding phase; phase A to phase B 120° apart, B to C 120° apart.
 Reference Figure 2-8 for motor per phase wave shapes.